Start a Coffee Shop in 30 Easy Steps

 In other words, you shouldn’t bet the family farm when it comes to your coffee shop venture.
 You will want to make sure you have enough cash flow to keep the lights on at home, pay for your basic living expenses, feed your family, etc. Understand where and when you will need to draw the financial line.
 I’ve known several seemingly smart coffee entrepreneurs rack up tons of personal credit card debt to finance their coffee shop.

 One way to determine this is by having a coffee shop business plan will help you determine just how much money you will need.
 Begin to plan out how you will separate your money into two different categories: one for your personal needs and the other is your actual business funds.
+It will take money to start a coffee shop but it will also take money to pay your phone bill, rent or mortgage, food for your family, etc. So, start creating a personal budget and a budget for your coffee shop.

 3. Learn as much as you can about coffee